9. In Love With Spring: My Novel Online

 “He had a little bit of an attitude,” Simon complained.
 “He made us feel like we were begging him.”

 “Oh, Simon, lighten up,” Jules said.
 “Once he gets to know us, he’ll love us.
 He was just on the defensive.
-I think he didn’t expect us to invite him to join a band.”
+I think he didn’t expect us to invite him to join a band.
+I think he expected me to say I had a crush on him.”

-Simon and Eddie were setting up in Gramps’ den when they heard a knock on the door.
-Jules, stretched out on the couch with a novel, sat up.
-“Could that be Kevin?”
+Simon and Eddie were setting up in Grandfather’ den when they heard a knock on the door.
+Jules, settled in a slouch on the sofa with Camus’ The Plague, sat up.
+“Must be Kevin.”
+She got up, disappeared, and returned a moment later with him.
+He looked around, and then startled them by clapping sharply.
+“The acoustics suck in here.”

 “Nah, it’s cool,” Kevin said.
 “Next year I’ll be a senior, so my grades are important to me, too.”